-This wasn’t actually included in our guided visit to Wadi Rum, but was actually on the road between the Desert Highway and Wadi Rum.
-It is before/after the Rum Village depending on which way you’re travelling.
+This wasn’t actually included in our one day adventure around Wadi Rum, but was actually on the road between the Desert Highway and Wadi Rum.
+You drive past it before/after the Rum Village depending on which way you’re travelling.

-As a lover of all things locomotive, I thought this was especially cool and it sometimes does tourist rides today in the Wadi Rum area, I believe!
+As a fan of all things locomotive, I thought this train was especially cool and it sometimes does tourist rides today in the Wadi Rum area, I believe!

-This is my complete guide to visiting Wadi Rum, Jordan and I hope this helps you in deciding what to do in the desert and planning a Wadi Rum itinerary.
+So this wraps up my complete guide to visiting Wadi Rum, Jordan.
+I hope this helps you in deciding what to do in the desert and planning a Wadi Rum one day itinerary.
 As mentioned, we arranged our visit with Bedouin Directions who really helped us put together an amazing itinerary to Wadi Rum.

 If you’ve enjoyed this guide to visiting Wadi Rum, Jordan – feel free to share using the below links 🙂

 Disclaimer: This visit to Wadi Rum, Jordan was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide.